 Kalanchoe (kal-un-KO-ee) is a group of exotic succulents prized for their unusual foliage and flowers.
 They are reliably easy to grow and can be almost alien in appearance.
-Look for large, embellished leaves that can be toothed, wavy, or lined with new plantlets.
+Look for large, embellished leaves that can be velvety, toothed, scalloped, or lined with new plantlets.

 Colors: A range of shades from glaucous pastels to splashy jewel tones, some with overlay patterns of stripes or spots.

 Form: The varieties included here can range in size from a 3″ groundcover to an upright plant over 12″ tall.
 Though they have widely different leaf shapes, most are arranged in a loose rosette form.

 Foliage: There is no shortage of interesting leaf shapes here, including wavy paddles, scallop-edged spoons, and deeply-channeled quills.
 There are several “tomentose” varieties as well that are covered in a soft coating of felt.